-The Oregon Attorney General has brought a lawsuit on behalf of certain Oregon indirect purchasers of LCD-screen televisions, computer monitors, and laptops ("LCD products") in the case State of Oregon, ex. rel.
+The LCD Lawsuit, State of Oregon, ex. rel.
 John Kroger, Attorney General v.
-AU Optronics Corporation, et. al., case no. CV'10-933 MO, in the U.S. District Court for the District of Oregon.
-The Attorney General is representing the state and its agencies, all local government entities (such as cities, counties, school districts, etc.) and all Oregon natural persons who purchased an LCD product between January 1, 2002, and at least December 11, 2006.
+AU Optronics Corporation, et. al., case no. CV'10-933 MO, in the U.S. District Court for the District of Oregon, alleges that LCD manufacturers illegally agreed upon the pricing of LCD-flat panels, which are the glass panels that form the screens of LCD products.
+The Attorney General filed this action on behalf of the State of Oregon, Oregon natural persons, and all political subdivisions in Oregon, and sought restitution, civil penalties equitable relief, and injunctive relief.
+The Attorney General is representing the state and its agencies, all local government entities (such as cities, counties, school districts, etc.) and all Oregon natural persons who purchased an LCD product between January 1, 2002, and December 31, 2006.
 A copy of the Attorney General's complaint is available here.

 The Oregon Attorney General has entered into settlement agreements with all the defendants in the lawsuit for a total of $21,505,000.
 On October 30, 2015, the court approved the settlements as requested in the Attorney General’s motion for approval of the settlements.
 A copy of the Attorney General’s motion and supporting materials is available here.
 People who were residents of Oregon at any time during 2002 – 2006, and who purchased an LCD product may be entitled to a portion of the settlement funds.
 A court approved notice regarding the settlements is available here.
 To file a claim under the settlements, or for further information regarding the settlements, please visit www.OregonScreenSettlement.com.